raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 outside of the TYPE-DEPENDENT DATA section and offsets MUST be from the start of the TYPE-DEPENDENT DATA.

-#### Operation TLVs
+#### Primary TLV

-An "Operation TLV" specifies the operation to be performed.
+The Primary (first) TLV in a DSO request message indicates the operation to be performed.

-A DSO message MUST contain at most one Operation TLV.

-In all cases a DSO request message MUST contain exactly one Operation TLV, indicating the operation to be performed.
+A DSO request message MUST contain at at least one TLV, the Primary TLV.

+#### Additional TLVs

+An "Additional TLV" specifies additional parameters relating to the operation.
+Immediately following the Primary TLV a DSO request message MAY contain one or more Additional TLVs.

+#### Response TLVs

-Depending on the operation, a DSO response message MAY contain no Operation TLV, because it is simply a response to a previous request message, and the MESSAGE ID in the header is sufficient to identify the request in question.
-Or it may contain a single corresponding response Operation TLV, with the same DSO-TYPE as in the request message.
-The specification for each DSO type determines whether a response for that operation type is required to carry the Operation TLV.
+Depending on the operation, a DSO response message MAY contain no TLVs, because it is simply a response to a previous request message, and the MESSAGE ID in the header is sufficient to identify the request in question.
+Or it may contain a single response TLV, with the same DSO-TYPE as the Primary TLV in the request message.
+Alternatively it may contain one or more TLVs of other types, or a combination of the above, as appropriate for the information that needs to be communicated.
+The specification for each DSO TLV determines what TLVs are required in a response to a request using that TLV as the Primary TLV.

-If a DSO response is received for an operation which requires that the response carry an Operation TLV, and the required Operation TLV is not the first DSO TLV in the response message, then this is a fatal error and the recipient of the defective response message MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a DSO response is received for an operation where the specification requires that the response carry a particular TLV or TLVs, and the required TLV(s) are not present, then this is a fatal error and the recipient of the defective response message MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

-#### Modifier TLVs

-A "Modifier TLV" specifies additional parameters relating to the operation.
-Immediately following the Operation TLV, if present, a DSO message MAY contain one or more Modifier TLVs.

 #### Unrecognized TLVs

-If a DSO request is received containing an unrecognized Operation TLV, the receiver MUST send a response with matching MESSAGE ID, and RCODE DSONOTIMP (tentatively 11).
-The response MUST NOT contain an Operation TLV.
+If a DSO request is received containing an unrecognized Primary TLV, the receiver MUST send a response with matching MESSAGE ID, and RCODE DSONOTIMP (tentatively 11).
+The response MUST NOT contain a copy of the offending Primary TLV.

-If a DSO message (request or response) is received containing one or more unrecognized Modifier TLVs, the unrecognized Modifier TLVs MUST be silently ignored, and the remainder of the message is interpreted and handled as if the unrecognized parts were not present.
+If a DSO request message is received containing one or more unrecognized Additional TLVs, the unrecognized Additional TLVs MUST be silently ignored, and the remainder of the message is interpreted and handled as if the unrecognized parts were not present.

+Similarly, if a DSO response message is received containing one or more unrecognized TLVs, the unrecognized TLVs MUST be silently ignored, and the remainder of the message is interpreted and handled as if the unrecognized parts were not present.

 ### EDNS(0) and TSIG

 Since the ARCOUNT field MUST be zero, a DSO message MUST NOT contain an EDNS(0) option in the additional records section.
-If functionality provided by current or future EDNS(0) options is desired for DSO messages, an Operation TLV or
-Modifier TLV needs to be defined to carry the necessary information.
+If functionality provided by current or future EDNS(0) options is desired for DSO messages, one or more new DSO TLVs need to be defined to carry the necessary information.

 For example, the EDNS(0) Padding Option {{!RFC7830}} used for security purposes is not permitted in a DSO message,